Learn how to create effective automated email campaigns that deliver the right messages to your customers at the right time.

 Automated emails, transactional and promotional, are vital for creating a customer-centric brand.

 Fast transactional emails, such as responses to customer service requests, make your subscribers feel heard and valued.
-They're a great form of customer self-service.
-Nearly 50% of customers say they expect an email response from businesses in less than four hours.
-Automated messages speed up your customer service response times
+They’re a great form of customer self-service.
+Nearly 50% of customers expect business email responses in less than four hours.
+Automated messages speed up your customer service response times.

 Email automation is also effective at keeping customers interacting with your brand.
 For example, 45% of subscribers who receive “win back” (re-engagement emails) will go on to open subsequent emails, according to data from Return Path.
 By scheduling regular messages, you can retain customers who might have otherwise been lost.